diana-hep/femtocode/README.md

 ## Eliminating runtime errors

 One of the bullet points describing Femtocode claimed that runtime errors would be eliminated.
-This is desirable because it would eliminate error checking code (a speed bump for calculations) it would reduce a waste of shared resources (query server isn’t preoccupied by faulty code), and it would provide quicker feedback to the data analyst about unhandled special cases.
+This is desirable because it allows us to drop error checking code at runtime (a speed bump for calculations), because it reduces wasted resources (query server isn’t preoccupied by faulty code), and because it provides quicker feedback to the data analyst about unhandled special cases.

-This is possible because the set of allowed program structures is limited and Femtocode has a “fine grained” type system.
+Eliminating runtime errors is possible because mutable state and unbounded loops are excluded (Femtocode is a [“total functional language”](http://lambda-the-ultimate.org/node/2003)) and because Femtocode has a “fine grained” type system.
 Beyond the basic types— boolean, integer, real, string, array, record, and union (for nullable types and sum types)— Femtocode’s type system specifies numerical ranges on its number types and array sizes.

 Thus, one attribute describing angles might be typed as